Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations declare readOnlyHint=true and destructiveHint=false, so the agent knows it's a safe read operation.
-The description adds no further behavioral context beyond what the schema already provides.
-With annotations covering the safety profile, a score of 3 is appropriate—the description is neutral but not contradictory.
+Annotations already declare readOnlyHint=true and destructiveHint=false, so the agent knows this is a safe read operation.
+The description adds no behavioral details beyond 'retrieve', which is consistent with annotations.
+No contradiction.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.